 “Tea for Two” is mostly a solo for mezzo-soprano, but the baritone does enter for a duet.
 The B-flat verse, beginning with sparse accompaniment, transitions to the chorus in A-flat, where it stays for the remainder of the song, the two playfully singing to and with each other.

 Everyone solos in “April Showers,” with longer ones for the soprano and tenor, adding up to a fairly even distribution of solos for each of the singers throughout the cycle.
 The chorus is more than twice as long as each of the two verses, so I treat the verses more as episodic improvisations.
 After verse two’s soprano and tenor flights of fancy, all four singers engage in choral riffs, as saxophones might in a swing band piece.
-From the ending phrase “When April showers come along,” I repeat the last two words, “come along,” which serve as our invitation to the listener.
+From the ending phrase “When April showers come along,” I repeat the last two words as an invitation to the listener: “come along.”

 1. That Old Gang of Mine (Text: Billy Rose & Mort Dixon, 1923)